 Soaking the Corn

-Soaking corn before grilling can enhance its flavor and moisture retention.
-Submerge the shucked corn in a large bowl of cold water for about 30 minutes.
-This step helps prevent the corn from drying out during cooking and can also aid in achieving a softer texture.
+Soaking the corn before grilling can stop it from drying out.
+Submerge the shucked ears in a bowl of cold water for about 30 minutes.
+This also helps soften the kernels a bit.

 Seasoning Options

-Seasoning your corn before grilling can elevate its flavor significantly.
-A simple blend of salt, pepper, and melted butter works wonders, but feel free to get creative.
-Consider trying:
+Seasoning your corn before grilling can take it to the next level.
+A simple combo of salt, pepper, and melted butter works great, but you can also try:

-- Garlic powder and fresh herbs for aromatic flavors.
+- Garlic powder and fresh herbs for an aromatic boost

 Grilling Techniques